-Zero ran through, spitting out Holy fire as every chance he got on the Behemoth’s back.
+Zero ran through, spitting out Holy fire at every chance he got on the Behemoth’s back.
 The Behemoth swerved, turning its body as Zero slammed into the cliff wall.
-He was suddenly thrown off, with the others on his back latched onto him tightly, sticking their body as close as possible so as to not get thrown off.
-He twisted and turned in midair like a cat, and landed safely on the ground with a loud thud.
-He was stalling for time, waiting for the magic circle that the magician were chanting, and he needed every second he could get.
+He was suddenly thrown off, with the others on his back latched onto him tightly, sticking their body as close as possible to not get thrown off.
+He twisted and turned in midair like a cat and landed safely on the ground with a loud thud.
+He was stalling for time, waiting for the magic circle that the magicians were chanting, and he needed every second he could get.

 Jorge, who wasn’t so lucky, was suddenly thrown off when Zero landed like a cat.
 He moved at the last second in a mad scramble to keep from getting squashed from above by the Behemoth’s looming foot.

 “Look out!”
 Agnis yelled, she gazed up and saw that the Behemoth was stumbling around as if he was drunk.

 The Behemoth was covered in flames from head to toe.
 Even still, he didn’t seem to be as affected by the flames as Zero thought.
 Instead, he was now a walking ball of fire that made fighting against him that much more difficult.

 Another terrifying roar echoed out of the Behemoth’s mouth, but thankfully, the number of status ailments wasn’t as bad as before.
 Regardless of their strength, their location made such an attack much worse on their overall force.
 The cave amplified the sound, while when they were outside, it dispersed.
 The majority of the people were hit with fear and stunning effect, and even Zero was washed with its power.